Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: Introduction

-Consider approximation algorithms for $k$-MCVRP.
+\textbf{$k$-MCVRP}.
 Few results are available in the literature.
-Note that $\alpha\approx3/2$.
-Based on a modification of ITP, Li and Simchi-Levi~\cite{tight} proposed a cycle-partition algorithm, which achieves a ratio of $2\alpha+1-\alpha/k\approx 4-\Theta(1/k)$ for splittable and unit-demand $k$-MCVRP and a ratio of $2\alpha+2-2\alpha/k\approx 5-\Theta(1/k)$ for unsplittable $k$-MCVRP.
+Based on a modification of ITP, Li and Simchi-Levi~\cite{tight} proposed a cycle-partition algorithm, which achieves a ratio of $2\alpha+1-\alpha/k$ for splittable and unit-demand $k$-MCVRP and a ratio of $2\alpha+2-2\alpha/k$ for unsplittable $k$-MCVRP.
 The only known improvement was made by Harks \emph{et al.}~\cite{HarksKM13}, where they proposed a tree-partition algorithm with an improved 4-approximation ratio for unsplittable $k$-MCVRP.
-Note that their algorithm also implies a 4.38-approximation ratio for a more general problem, called \emph{Capacitated Location Routing}, where we need to open some depots (with some cost) first and then satisfy customers using vehicles in the opened depots.
-When $k$ is arbitrarily large, $k$-MCVRP becomes metric $m$-depot TSP.
-For metric $m$-depot TSP, Rathinam~\emph{et al.}~\cite{rathinam2007resource} proposed a simple 2-approximation algorithm, and Xu~\emph{et al.}~\cite{xu2011analysis} proposed an improved $(2-1/m)$-approximation algorithm.
-Then, based on an edge exchange algorithm, Xu and Rodrigues~\cite{xu20153} obtained an improved $3/2$-approximation algorithm for any fixed $m$.
+Their algorithm also implies a 4.38-approximation ratio for a more general problem, called \emph{Capacitated Location Routing}, where we need to open some depots (with some cost) and then satisfy customers using vehicles in the opened depots.
+When $k=\infty$, $k$-MCVRP becomes metric $m$-depot TSP.
+For metric $m$-depot TSP, Rathinam~\emph{et al.}~\cite{rathinam2007resource} proposed a 2-approximation algorithm, and Xu~\emph{et al.}~\cite{xu2011analysis} proposed a $(2-1/m)$-approximation algorithm.
+Based on an edge exchange algorithm, Xu and Rodrigues~\cite{xu20153} obtained an improved $3/2$-approximation algorithm for any fixed $m$.
 Traub~\emph{et al.}~\cite{DBLP:journals/siamcomp/TraubVZ22} further improved the ratio to $\alpha+\varepsilon$ for any fixed $m$.
+Recently, Deppert~\emph{et al.}~\cite{deppert20233} obtained a randomized $(3/2+\varepsilon)$-approximation algorithm with a running time of $(1/\varepsilon)^{O(m\log m)}\cdot n^{O(1)}$.
+Notably, their algorithm even works with a \emph{variable} number of depots.